bingli8899/BEM780_NGS_tutorials/README.md

 ls ./
 # This should print out Homo_sapiens.GRCh38.dna.primary_assembly.fa
 ```
-This downaloded and unzipped a humen genome in $example/human_data/, which will be used as the refernece genome for variant calling.
-This is often refered as the Genome Reference Consortium Human Build 38 (hg38), which is the primary assembly including the complete sequence of human chromosomes and often used as a reference for human genomic study.
+This downloaded and unzipped a human genome in $example/human_data/, which will be used as the refernece genome for variant calling.
+This is often referred as the Genome Reference Consortium Human Build 38 (hg38), which is the primary assembly including the complete sequence of human chromosomes and often used as a reference for human genomic study.

 Then, let's download some raw reads: